udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 1. A POS consensus implementation (Tendermint) that provides 1000+ TPS performance.
 2. An API that provides _finality_, which is a must for UDAP to become an easy to use API.
-3. Cosmo can scale linearly with adding more "zones" to the blockchain hub.
+3. Cosmos can scale linearly with adding more "zones" to the blockchain hub.
 4. It gives 1-2 seconds response delay for API invocations.